Bill Wyllie is the former Head of Security and Business Continuity Manager at the Bank of England.

 He has been the external examiner for the security degrees of MA and MSc and has acted as an advisor to several academic institutions.
 He has lectured and written widely for many years and is the author of the books The Millennium Security Manager, A Guide to Security Surveys and (with Steve Collins) Rules for Dealing with an Armed Robbery.

-At either corporate or training seminars, or as an after-dinner speaker (as light-hearted or serious as is required):
+As a guest speaker, Bill delivers presentations suitable for corporate or training seminars, or as an after-dinner speaker (as light-hearted or serious as is required).